 ISAs are free of income tax and capital gains tax.
 There are maximum investment limits which apply for each tax year but, over several years, large investments can be built up.
-From 6 April 2015 the overall annual ISA savings limit is £15,240.
-From 1 July 2014 ISAs were reformed into a simpler product and all existing ISA are able to benefit from the revised investment options.
+From 6 April 2016 the overall annual ISA savings limit is £15,240.